Thoughtful-App-Co/nurture/docs/PRD.md

 6. **Should permissions be requested all at once or progressively?**
    - Options: All upfront / Progressive disclosure / Hybrid
    - Decision: TBD (leaning toward progressive to reduce friction)

+7. **How many comparisons does Would You Rather need for accurate ranking?**
+   - Options: Fixed count (20) / Dynamic based on contacts / QuickSort optimal (O(n log n))
+   - Decision: TBD (leaning toward QuickSort algorithm for efficiency)

+8. **Should Would You Rather be forced or dismissible?**
+   - Options: Completely forced (blocks app) / Soft force (hero card returns daily) / Dismissible with warning
+   - Decision: TBD (leaning toward soft force - can dismiss but returns until resolved)

+9. **What happens to contacts moved down a layer?**
+   - Options: Auto-notify user / Silent reallocation / Suggest goals for moved contacts / Ask for confirmation
+   - Decision: TBD

+10. **How to handle ties in Would You Rather (both equally important)?**
+    - Options: Force choice / Allow "both stay" option / Re-ask with different question
+    - Decision: TBD (leaning toward "skip" option that keeps both in current layer)

+11. **Should hero cards show simultaneously or one at a time?**
+    - Options: Stack all cards / Show highest priority only / Swipeable carousel
+    - Decision: Swipeable carousel with dots indicator ✅

+12. **How to prioritize between Tend Garden and Dunbar Violation cards?**
+    - Options: Always show Dunbar first / User choice / Completion sequence (Tend first, then Dunbar)
+    - Decision: Dunbar Violation higher priority (5 vs 10) - health issues trump classification ✅

 ---